dmbarbour/wikilon/docs/ExtensibleSyntax.md

 ## Decision

-I've decided to reverse my earlier decision and favor simplicity.
+I've decided to favor simplicity.
+Definitions will *not* be staged.
+Words will refer directly to the definition.